7 Keys To Diabetes Foot Care In The Winter

 2. Stay Moisturized

-People with diabetes also need to moisturize their feet daily to prevent their skin from itching or cracking.
-But avoid areas between the toes because applying between your toes could lead to a fungal infection.
+People with diabetes also need to moisturize your feet daily to prevent their your from itching or cracking.
+But avoid areas between the toes because applying lotion between your toes could lead to a fungal infection.

 The American Academy of Dermatology recommends limiting baths and showers to five to 10 minutes.
 Bathing or showering for too long can dry out your skin and make dry, cracked heels worse.
 Gently blot your skin dry with a towel.
 Follow by moisturizing with a moisturizing cream that contains 10% to 25% urea, alpha hydroxy acid or salicylic acid.
 Apply it immediately after bathing and whenever your heels feel dry.